Price Discrimination in International Airline Markets: Model

-The airline can use its seat-release policy to dampen both \textit{intra}-temporal and \textit{inter}-temporal tradeoffs associated with altering prices.
-For example, the airline can force everyone to buy economy by not releasing first-class seats in a period and then appropriately adjust prices to capture rents from consumers.
-Consider the problem of choosing the number of seats to release at each period $\overline{q}_{t};=(\overline{q}_t^e, \overline{q}_t^f)\leq \omega_t$.
-For a choice of $\overline{q}_{t}$ in period $t$, let $p_t(\overline{q}_{t}):=\{p_t^e(\overline{q}_{t}),p_t^f(\overline{q}_{t})\}$ denote the optimal pricing functions as a function of the number of seats released.
-Then, the value function can be expressed recursively as
+The decision to release an additional economy-class seat has multiple consequences.
+From an \emph{intra-}temporal point of view, an additional economy-class seat will lead to higher expected economy-class sales but might cannibalize revenue from the first-class cabin.
+From an \emph{inter-}temporal point of view, releasing an additional economy-class seat in this period may cannibalize future economy-class revenue, the same way lowering the fare this period may cannibalize future revenue.

+Formally, and holding prices fixed, the expected discounted profit from choosing a seat release policy $\bar{q}^e$ must be greater than an alternative of releasing one extra seat.
+The following inequality captures this trade-off:

+The term on the left-hand side of \ref{eq:inequality1} is weakly positive because there is some chance of filling the extra seat.
+Likewise, if we ignore the minus sign in front, both terms on the right-hand side are weakly negative because releasing extra economy seats may cannibalize first-class today, and there will be fewer economy seats tomorrow, which lowers future expected profit.
+Similarly, if the airline offers one less economy seat, then the following inequality must hold:

+Thus, inequalities (\ref{eq:inequality1}) and (\ref{eq:inequality2}) determine the optimal seat release policies.
+Although we discussed only one economy seat for brevity, similar logic applies to any seat in economy class or first-class. {In Appendix \ref{section:dp} we present simulation of optimal seat release policy and demand for economy seats for two types of markets; one with high arrival rate and the other with low arrival rate. }

-The profit function is bounded, so this recursive formula is well defined, and under some regularity conditions, we can show that it is has a unique optimal policy.
+The profit function is bounded, so the value function is well defined, and under some regularity conditions, we can show the uniqueness of the optimal policy.
 We present these regularity conditions and the proof of uniqueness in Appendix \ref{section:prooflemma}.